smallpath/VictoriaMetrics/docs/victorialogs/keyConcepts.md

 ---
 ## Data model

-[VictoriaLogs](https://docs.victoriametrics.com/victorialogs/) works with both structured and unstructured logs.
+[VictoriaLogs](https://docs.victoriametrics.com/victorialogs/) handles both structured and unstructured logs.
-Every log entry must contain at least [log message field](#message-field).
-Arbitrary number of additional `key=value` fields can be added to the log entry.
+Each log entry needs at least one [log message field](#message-field).
+You can add any number of extra `key=value` fields to your logs.
-A single log entry can be expressed as a single-level [JSON](https://www.json.org/json-en.html) object with string keys and string values.
+A log entry looks like a simple [JSON](https://www.json.org/json-en.html) object with string keys and string values.
 For example:

 ```json